 - b.
-In the case of a gun malfunction, the shooter must remain in place, the gun pointed safely down range and must not open the gun or tamper with trigger, safety or barrel selector, until the Field Judge has determined the cause and made his/her ruling. - c.
+When the gun has a true simultaneous discharge (gun doubles) on a report pair; the first target is NOT established and the pair is reshot to establish both targets. - c.
+In the case of a gun malfunction, the shooter must remain in place, the gun pointed safely down range and must not open the gun or tamper with trigger, safety or barrel selector, until the Field Judge has determined the cause and made his/her ruling. - d.
 In the case of an inoperable gun, the shooter has the option to use another gun, if one is available, or he/she may drop out of competition until the gun is repaired.
 The shooter must; however, finish the event during the allotted scheduled shooting time.